Fast leak detection. Remote monitoring. Water revenue optimization.

 What is a Smart Water Meter?

-A smart water meter is a modern device that measures and monitors water consumption in homes, businesses, and other facilities.
+A smart water meter, or digital water meter, is a modern device that measures and monitors water consumption in homes, businesses, and other facilities.
 Unlike traditional water meters that rely on manual readings by utility personnel, smart water meters have various sensors and communication capabilities that allow for automated data collection and transmission.

 How Do Smart Water Meters Work?

-Smart water meters rely on solid-state technology in compact, weatherproof housing.
+Digital water meters are wireless and rely on solid-state technology in compact, weatherproof housing.
 They have sensors that measure the water flow as it passes through them.
 These sensors can detect even the smallest amounts of water usage, making them more accurate than traditional meters.
 The meters collect data about water usage continuously and are transmitted via wireless or cellular connections to the water utility for monitoring and billing.

 With remote monitoring and real-time water usage data, utilities can proactively identify unusual patterns in water usage.
 For example, a sudden and unexpected increase in water flow might indicate a leak in the plumbing system.
 The meter can send alerts to notify homeowners or the utility company about potential leaks.
 With these efficiencies, water utilities can divert personnel resources from manual meter readings to other key areas, safeguarding against labor capacity issues.